 Follow in the footsteps of Claire and Jamie on an Outlander tour combining filming locations used in the series and the real life sites that inspired Diana Gabaldon’s novels.
-This three day tour weaves together the events of the three seasons across the Jacobite and World War Two eras alongside fascinating actual historical events and breathtaking locations throughout Scotland.
+This three day tour weaves together the events of all five seasons across the Jacobite and World War Two eras alongside fascinating actual historical events and breathtaking locations throughout Scotland.

 Day One – Departing from locations across the central belt we begin our journey into the past with a visit to Hopetoun House which plays the triple role of The Duke of Sandringhams estate, Jamie and Claire’s Parisian apartment and The Hawkins Estate.
 We cross over the firth of Forth overlooking the iconic Forth Rail Bridge to the Kingdom of Fife and visit Aberdour Castle which poses as the monastery where Jamie recovers after his spell in prison and on to the picturesque Dysart Harbour which played the part of the port of Le Havre when Claire and Jamie flee to France.
 Onward to Balgonie Castle, familiar to fans as Eldridge Manor offers an insight into medieval life as it is run as a working castle and a final stop in the stunning Royal village of Falkland, once home to Mary Queen of Scots and also recognisable as Inverness in the series.
 An overnight stay is enjoyed in the beautiful neighbouring rural county of Perthshire.